O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 * **NETWORK_CHANGED** -> The active network for  requests may be submuttted has changed.

 ## Conclusion
 There we have it.
-You should now have all the tools you need in order to build and create dapps by interacting with a wallet provider
+You should now have all the tools you need in order to build and create dapps by interacting with a wallet provider.